apocalyptech/pystarboundmap/README.md

    - Manually choose install dir, regardless
  - Support for mods
  - Performance improvements
+   - Only load/render what's actually on the screen (and maybe a few screenfuls in each direction, so that ideally there's not a lot of pop-in while scrolling?)
+   - Load more of the map in the background, maybe, in addition to the above?
+   - I feel like our graphics processing could be streamlined - we're going to/from PNGs constantly, perhaps there's a more efficient format to store in memory?
+   - Though really I should profile the thing to find out where it's actually spending its time, rather than just guessing.
  - Toggles for various element types?
  - Fancier rendering?  (base map materials have "edges" which we completely ignore at the moment.
 I suspect I'll never actually implement this